Free Shipping On Orders Above $75

 Ruqaya’s Bookshelf, founded by Asmaa Hussein in 2015, was born from her desire to give Muslim children stories that reflect their identity, faith, and beautiful names.
 Inspired by her daughter Ruqaya, and shaped by her journey as a widowed mother, Asmaa has poured her heart into creating bright, meaningful books rooted in Islamic values to help families raise confident, faith-filled children who feel seen, valued, and celebrated.

-Maintaining Connection with Allah Post-Ramadan: How to Keep Ramadan Habits after Eid
+Maintaining Connection with Allah Post-Ramadan: How to Keep Your Ramadan Habits Alive after Eid

 Post-Ramadan Mistakes to Avoid

-One of the biggest mistakes Muslim women make post-Ramadan is trying to maintain the exact same heavy routine.
-This often leads to burnout, which can weaken your connection with Allah instead of strengthening it.
+One of the biggest mistakes Muslim women make post-Ramadan is thinking that keeping the same heavy routine is the only way to preserve their spirituality.
+But doing so will eventually lead to burnout, weakening our connection with Allah instead of strengthening it.

 The Prophet ﷺ said: